Grand Canyon Rim Trail

 The Rim Trail at the Grand Canyon (Full Guide!)

 The Rim Trail is a mostly-paved trail that connects 9 scenic viewpoints along the Grand Canyon.
-There is a shuttle that connects each of the view points, so you can walk as much or as little of the trail as you’d like!
-In this post, we’ll share everything you need to know to see the viewpoints along the the Rim Trail.
+There is a shuttle that connects each of the view points, so we were able to walk as much or as little of the trail as we wanted to!
+In this post, we’re sharing our full review of the trail.
+We’re also including lots of our own photos!

 Kelly from Our Adventure Journal with daughter at grand canyon, Maricopa Point, Rim Trail